 - Disadvantages: This product can be expensive and harder to find.
 It is important to load your bike evenly when using this product because too much weight on one side will tip it over.

 The best bike kickstands have a combination of characteristics that separate them from the rest of the bunch.
+These crucial factors are what we used to lead our search for the best kickstands around, and were based on feedback from our readers.
 Let’s take a quick look at what you should be keeping an eye out for.

 On the other side of the coin, you do not want a kickstand that is so lightweight it’s flimsy.
 Finding a good balance between weight and stability is the key to selecting a good kickstand.